PHoogestraat/machine-learning-challenge/README.md

 ## Stages

 ### Preprocess the Data
-Data was obtained from the [Exoplanet Data Source](https://www.kaggle.com/nasa/kepler-exoplanet-search-results) located on Kaggle and evaluated.
-Initial data set was 3.5 Mb containing 50 categories (columns) of data representing 10,000 exoplanet candidates Kepler has taken observations on.
+Data was obtained from the [Exoplanet Data Source](https://www.kaggle.com/nasa/kepler-exoplanet-search-results) located on Kaggle.
+Initial dataset was 3.5 Mb containing 50 categories (columns) of data representing 10,000 exoplanet candidates Kepler has made observations on.
 Null values were removed.
 The koi_disposition category (CANDIDATE, FALSE POSITIVE, NOT DISPOSITIONED or CONFIRMED) was converted to categorical data type (y) using hot-encoding.
 A random forest algorithm (python program: ml_find_features.ipynb) was employed to identify the top ten features impacting koi_dispositon.
 A dataset composed of the koi_dispositon and the ten most important features was created and served as the primary dataset for developing models (dataset: Top_10_origianl_koi_dispositon_data.csv).
 An additional dataset was created on the same dataset using MinMaxScaler as an additional resource.

 ### Models

-Three models were created to explore the dataset (model_1_Random_Forest_Decision_Tree.ipynb, model_2_SVC_Grid_Search, and model_3_Neural_network_Keras.ipynb).
+A Random Forest, SVC (with GridSearch), and Neural Network models were created to identify exoplanets identified by the Kepler Space Observatory.
 Each model employed the primary dataset described above.
-The Random Forest Decision Tree Model had a testing data score of 0.89 and a training Data score of 1.0 with the primary dataset.
-The SVC model tuned with Grid Search had a testing data score of 0.88 and a training Data score of 0.89 with the primary dataset.
-After employing Grid Search the best score was 0.86.
-The Neural Networks with Keras model had a testing data score of 0.88 with the primary dataset.
+In addition to the primary data set, an additional Random Forest model was created using the dataset generated from the MinMaxScaler.
+This model did not show a significant difference and was not reported.
+The SVC model was optimized by using a rbf kernel.
+GridSearch was also employed to further tune the model.
+The optimized parameters were: C, 50, gamma, and 0.0005.
+The Neural Networks model employed Keras.
+A MinMaxScaler function was also used in preprocessing the data.
 Each model was saved under the prefix z#_  after completion.

 |Model|Model Score|